h2non/Sencha-WebSocket/README.md

 # Sencha WebSocket

-Sencha WebSocket is a WebSocket library for Sencha JavaScript frameworks.
+A WebSocket client extension library for Sencha JavaScript frameworks.
 It provides a lot of funcionalities, extensible event-handling, full integration with Sencha core framework, abstraction from JavaScript native API and more...

 # Author